PhilippeBekaert/hdspeconf/doc/TCO.md

 **Pull Up/Down**

 Sets the TCO engine pull up/down factor, in order to match NTSC or PAL input (+0.1% or -0.1%) or for 24/25 fps frame rate conversions.
 This setting shall match the effective pull factor of incoming LTC, and is set as such by the **Auto button** in the System Sample Rate box.
-This setting does not affect LTC output.
 This setting also affects the sound card synchronisation sample rate when synchronising with word clock input in "1:1" sample rate conversion mode.
+It does not affect LTC output.

 **WordClk Conversion**